Belval/pdf2image/README.md

 - `strict` parameter allows you to catch pdftoppm syntax error with a custom type `PDFSyntaxError`
 - `use_cropbox` parameter allows you to use the crop box instead of the media box when converting (`-cropbox` in pdftoppm's CLI)
 - `userpw` parameter allows you to set a password to unlock the converted PDF (`-upw` in pdftoppm's CLI)
-- `thread_count` parameter allows you to set how many thread will be used for conversion.

 ## Performance tips